 Read The Docs uses Elasticsearch instead of the built in Sphinx search for providing better search results.
 Documents are indexed in the Elasticsearch index and the search is made through the API.
 All the Search Code is open source and lives in the GitHub Repository.
-Currently we are using the Elasticsearch 6.3 version.
+Currently we are using Elasticsearch 6.3.

 Local Development Configuration¶

 Elasticsearch is installed and run as part of the development setup.

 For using search, you need to index data to the Elasticsearch Index.
 Run

 inv docker.manage reindex_elasticsearch

 For performance optimization, we implemented our own version of management command rather than the built in management command provided by the django-elasticsearch-dsl package.

 By default, Auto Indexing is turned off in development mode.
 To turn it on, change the